yuqiyuqitan/SPACEc/README.md

 ### Install additional features
 #### GPU accelerated clustering
-NOTE: This module is based on Nvidias RAPIDS that is currently only available on linux!
+NOTE: This module is based on Nvidia `RAPIDS` that is currently only available on linux!
 If you run SPACEc on a Windows machine you need to run SPACEc in WSL to take advantage of this module.
 For further information read the offical RAPIDS documentation:
 - https://t1p.de/hxo3c

 To use RAPIDS you need a Linux-based system (we tested under Ubuntu 22) and an Nvidia RTX 20 Series GPU or better.